michael-hardeman/contacts_app/README.md

  | XMLADA_BUILD        | static  | static, dynamic         | Something for AWS, don't modify             |
  | AWS_BUILD           | static  | static, dynamic         | Something for AWS, don't modify             |

-For the `*_api` folders I reccomend using the both.gpr files to build both the tests and the server together.
-They have the same options as listed above.

 Libraries Summary
 -----------------

- * Ada Web Server - For building programs that serve HTTP/HTTPS content
+ * Ada Web Server - For building programs that serve and consume HTTP/HTTPS content.
- * GNATCOLL - I only used the JSON parser/serializer; but there are quite a few useful components here.
+ * GNATCOLL - I only used the JSON parser and serializer; but there are many useful components.
- * AdaBase - Database Connector Bindings for MySQL, Postgres, SQLite,
+ * AdaBase - Database connector bindings for MySQL, Postgres, SQLite, and Firebird.
- * AdaID - GUID generation
+ * AdaID - GUID generation library
+ * AUnit - Ada unit testing framework.

 Port Summary
 ------------

- The port the server will use is configured in the aws.ini file inside the `*_api` folder.
+ The port the server will use is configured in the aws.ini file inside each `*_api` folder.

  | Service        | Port |
  | -------------- | ---- |